Roll Through Summer In Spokane

 Downtown Spokane's Spinner Wheel is Back in Action

-The downtown spinner wheel was a bit depressing during COVID, what with so many proposed activities shut down.
-But such COVID lockdowns seem far in our past — at least at the time of publication.
+The downtown spinner wheel was a bit depressing during the pandemic, what with so many proposed activities shut down.
+But lockdowns and public spacing rules seem a distant memory now — at least at the time of publication.
 Solve your indecision by grabbing hold of the spinner on the wall at Wall Street near Riverfront Park and giving it a whirl.
 Maybe you’ll land on “Ride the Skyride in Riverfront Park” or “Feed the Garbage Goat at Riverfront Park” or “Explore Mobius Discovery Center.”
 Fortunately, no matter how lucky you get spinning this wheel, there’s no “bankrupt” wedge.
 Nobody wants a repeat of the 2008 Wall Street debacle.

 Scooter Through Spokane

-Two years later, our community is still filled with the detritus of the early days of COVID, when the virus was still a scary mystery.
+Years later, our community is still filled with the detritus of the early days of the pandemic, when the virus was still a scary mystery.
 So you’ll still see signs warning that riders of Lime scooters should stay 6 feet apart, “wipe shared surfaces,” “use a mask and gloves,” “wash hands before and after riding,” and “use only for essential travel.”
-Now, of course, we know that COVID doesn’t spread on surfaces and that riding a scooter or bike outdoors in the open air is one of the safest ways to get anywhere (when it comes to COVID, at least).
-But if you want the rebellious anti-government thrill of being a COVID-science denier, without actually denying any of the (current) COVID science, this is your best opportunity to do so.
+Now, of course, we aren't as concerned about public distancing and that riding a scooter or bike outdoors in the open air is one of the safest ways to get anywhere (when it comes to viruses, at least).

 You probably should still wash your hands after using the bathroom, but we’re not going to be a narc or anything.
 We can keep your dirty little secret.